John-Hayward/FCCAnalyses/README.md

 # Code notes on project

-Additional analysis tools can be found in ./project_analysis/analyzers/dataframe which were used in generating the data included in my report.
+Additional analysis tools can be found in `./project_analysis/analyzers/dataframe` which were used in generating the data included in my report.

-A series of new ee->z->N nu signals were generated for the purposes of the report, all generated using the code in ./project_analysis/signalGeneration.
+A series of new ee->z->N nu signals were generated for the purposes of the report, all generated using the code in `./project_analysis/signalGeneration`.
 Further details of this generation can be found within this directory.

-Finally, analysis of the signals and backgrounds was performed using the `fccanalysis` command included in the Key4hep, parsing the python files located in ./project_analysis/analysis_files.
+Analysis of the signals and backgrounds was performed using the `fccanalysis` command included in the Key4hep, parsing the python files located in `./project_analysis/analysis_files`.

+Finally, the workflow for generation MC level filtered samples is described in `./project_analysis/genFiltering`

 # Test